9 Sights in Cuenca, Spain (with Map and Images)

 Show sight on map

-The Castle Paleontology Museum (mupa) is a museum dedicated to the paleontology of castles-located in the basin city (Spain) of the stain.
-Special attention is paid to the many fossil remains found in caves and cave conquest sites.
-It also shows life-size figures of many dinosaurs, other reptiles and mammals found in the autonomous region's ruins.
+The Paleontological Museum of Castilla-La Mancha (MUPA) is a museum dedicated to the paleontology of Castilla-La Mancha located in the city of Cuenca (Spain).
+Pay special attention to the numerous fossil remains found in the Cuenca sites of Las Hoyas and Lo Hueco.
+It also shows numerous life-size figures of dinosaurs, other reptiles and mammals found in sites in the autonomous community.

 Wikipedia: Museo Paleontológico de Castilla-La Mancha (ES), Website